Background

 Data

-For training data for Task 2, teams can utilize the publicly available PLABA dataset (Attal 2023), which comprises 750 abstracts, each manually adapted to plain language by at least one annotator, for a total of 7,643 sentence pairs.
+Test data for Task 2 are available in the TREC active participants area.
+For training data, teams can utilize the publicly available PLABA dataset (Attal 2023), which comprises 750 abstracts, each manually adapted to plain language by at least one annotator, for a total of 7,643 sentence pairs.

 Complete guidelines given to annotators can be seen here.